OVERDOSE PREVENTION CENTERS:

 About the Coalition

-Massachusetts for Overdose Prevention Centers (MA4OPC) is a statewide coalition of more than 30 organizations committed to establishing overdose prevention centers in Massachusetts.
+Massachusetts for Overdose Prevention Coalition (MA4OPC) is a statewide coalition of more than 30 organizations committed to establishing overdose prevention centers in Massachusetts.
 We believe every person who uses drugs deserves to be treated with dignity, respect, and trust.
 The coalition supports efforts to save lives, establish a culture of harm reduction and expand harm reduction strategies, and link people to treatment and recovery support services.

 Sponsoring Organizations

-ACLU Massachusetts logo: 'ACLU' in large, bold, capital blue letters above the word 'Massachusetts,' which is not all capitalized, and is written in red, the font size is small enough that it takes the same width as the 'ACLU Boston Medical Center logo: The words 'Boston Medical' in bold, black, capital letters, stacked on top of each other with no spacing between the words; in the upper right corner is a semicircle that goes through the second 'O' in 'Boston' and ends just before the 'L' in 'Medical' - above the semicircle, in much smaller capital letters and a simpler font, following the curve, is the word 'Center' logo for Fenway Health: long, horizontal logo with the words 'Fenway Health' in dark grey caps, in between the two words is the pictorial logo, which is a horizontal, light blue rectangle with two white equal signs, the first one as it usually appears and the second flipped 90 degrees logo: text that says 'Grayken Center for Addiction' in large gray letters, with smaller font below that says 'Boston Medical Center'; to the left of the words is a graphic of two leaf-shaped elements tilted up and to the right, the top one, larger and periwinkle, the bottom, a darker shad of bluish-purple with three semicircles in 3 shades of purple logo for Massachusetts Medical Society: oval crest white and blue, around the oval it says 'SIGILL : SOC : MED : MASSACHUSETT.
+ACLU Massachusetts logo: 'ACLU' in large, bold, capital blue letters above the word 'Massachusetts,' which is not all capitalized, and is written in red, the font size is small enough that it takes the same width as the 'ACLU Boston Medical Center logo: The words 'Boston Medical' in bold, black, capital letters, stacked on top of each other with no spacing between the words; in the upper right corner is a semicircle that goes through the second 'O' in 'Boston' and ends just before the 'L' in 'Medical' - above the semicircle, in much smaller capital letters and a simpler font, following the curve, is the word 'Center' logo for MOAR - prple and teal butterfly to the left of large, purple, capitalized letters the say M O A R, and above, says 'Massachusetts Organization for Addiction Recovery' logo: text that says 'Grayken Center for Addiction' in large gray letters, with smaller font below that says 'Boston Medical Center'; to the left of the words is a graphic of two leaf-shaped elements tilted up and to the right, the top one, larger and periwinkle, the bottom, a darker shad of bluish-purple with three semicircles in 3 shades of purple logo for Massachusetts Medical Society: oval crest white and blue, around the oval it says 'SIGILL : SOC : MED : MASSACHUSETT.
 A.D.
 1781' with a man holding a staff with a snake wrapped around it, other arm outstretched, palm up, facing a deer that's been pierced in the side with an arrow; below the seal are the words 'Massachusetts Medical Society' in black caps.
 RIZE Massachusetts logo: the words 'rize massachusetts' are in blue, lowercase letters justified left - the word 'rize' is much bigger font and placed over 'massachusetts'; in the right portion of the logo is a dark yellow sun, but only the upper, right quadrant